GeorgeGabs/My-Cloud-Security-Journey/phase-1/05-real-world-incident.md

 #### Why does it fail against MY instance?

 I don't have "admin" user (AWS uses ec2-user)

-SSH only allows key-based auth (not passwords) Security group limits connections
+SSH only allows key-based auth (not passwords)Security group limits connections

 Strong password policy if enabled

-Result: Attacker can't get in ✅
+Result: Attacker can't get in

----

 ## Geographic Analysis

 ### Where Are These IPs?
-34.128.95.203 - Likely cloud provider (Google Cloud or AWS)
+34.128.95.203 = Likely cloud provider (Google Cloud or AWS)

-61.3.195.40   - Asia-Pacific region
+61.3.195.40 = Asia-Pacific region

-118.145.131.27 - Asia-Pacific region
+118.145.131.27 = Asia-Pacific region

-102.37.156.238 - Europe or North Africa
+102.37.156.238 = Europe or North Africa

-101.79.165.43  - South Asia region
+101.79.165.43 = South Asia region

 **Interpretation:**
 IPs from cloud providers suggest:

-Attackers using cloud to launch attack
+- Attackers using cloud to launch attack
-Can hide real location
+- Can hide real location
-Can scale attack easily
+- Can scale attack easily
-Can rotate IPs if blocked
+- Can rotate IPs if blocked

----

 ## Security Implications